-13 Do undertakings face criminal liability for risk and compliance management deficiencies?
+Do undertakings face criminal liability for risk and compliance management deficiencies?

 Pursuant to article 102 Swiss Criminal Code (SCC), businesses face corporate criminal liability for organisational weaknesses (the failure to prevent criminal conduct by employees).
-Under paragraph 1, if a felony or a misdemeanour is committed by employees in the exercise of the company's business in accordance with its purpose, the felony or misdemeanour is attributed to the company if it is not possible to attribute the offence to a specific employee as a result of inadequate organisation of the company.
+Under paragraph 1, if a felony or a misdemeanour is committed by employees in the exercise of the company's business in accordance with its purpose, the felony or misdemeanour is attributed to the company if it is not possible to attribute the old ence to a specific employee as a result of inadequate organisation of the company.

-In addition, the company can be convicted under paragraph 2 if the offence committed falls under a list of serious criminal offences, such as bribery, money laundering, criminal organisation and financing of terrorism.
+In addition, the company can be convicted under paragraph 2 if the old ence committed falls under a list of serious criminal old ences, such as bribery, money laundering, criminal organisation and financing of terrorism.
 According to the clear text of the statute, there is no need for a conviction of an employee regarding a predicate offence.
 However, a violation of criminal law by an individual must be evident under the circumstances.
 If in such a situation the company failed to employ all necessary and adequate measures to prevent criminal conduct, it is itself criminally liable for its organisational failure.
 Fines can amount to a maximum of 5 million Swiss francs and the company is obliged to disgorge all illicit profits.
-In case of a violation of the obligations set out in the counter-proposal, the directors may be punished with a criminal fine of up to 100,000 Swiss francs.